UTSAVS26/cognicore-ai/docs/source/user_guide/04_tools.rst

 Concept: Tools
 ================

-By default, an LLM's knowledge is limited to the data it was trained on. **Tools** are what give a CogniCore agent the ability to break free from these limitations and interact with the real world.
+By default, an LLM's knowledge is limited to the data it was trained on. **Tools** are what give a CogniCoreAI agent the ability to break free from these limitations and interact with the real world.
 A tool is a piece of code that allows an agent to get new information or perform an action.

 Examples of tools include: